-Earlier this year, Labour leader Jeremy Corbyn used an example from an RCN booklet to highlight the importance of the NHS bursary to nursing students at this week’s Prime Minister’s Questions.
+Labour leader Jeremy Corbyn used an example from an RCN booklet to highlight the importance of the NHS bursary to nursing students at this week’s Prime Minister’s Questions.

 Many of you have told us what the bursary has meant to you.
-You can continue to do so below.

 A petition urging the Government to scrap an NHS pay cap of 1% has reached 100,000 signatures.